Ivujivik

 Ivujivik (ᐃᕗᔨᕕᒃ [ivujivik], meaning "Place where ice accumulates because of strong currents", or "Sea-ice crash Area") is a northern village (Inuit community) in Nunavik, Quebec, and the northernmost settlement in any Canadian province, although there are settlements further north in the territories.
 Its population in the 2021 Canadian census was 412.
-Unlike most other northern villages in Nunavik but like Puvirnituq, it has no Inuit reserved land of the same name associated with it.

 Policing for Ivujivik is provided by the Kativik Regional Police Force.

 Geography

 Ivujivik is located in the Nunavik region of the province, some 2000 km north of Montreal.
 It is only 28 km south-west from Cape Wolstenholme, the northernmost tip of the Ungava Peninsula, which is in turn the northernmost part of the Labrador Peninsula.
 It is near Digges Sound, where Hudson Strait meets Hudson Bay.
 The municipal boundaries include an area of 35.21 km2.

 The area is ice-free for 20 working days a year in the summer.
 There are no road links to the North American road system, nor is this (or any other) Nunavik community linked by road to any of the other villages in the region.
 The village is served by Ivujivik Airport.

 The village itself is located on a small sandy cove between imposing cliffs that drop steeply into Digges Sound.
 Here the strong currents from Hudson Bay and the Hudson Strait clash, sometimes even crushing trapped animals between the ice floes.
 Directly north across the sound are West and East Digges Islands.
 Farther north in the Hudson Strait are Nottingham and Salisbury Islands.